Cray-HPE/docs-csm/troubleshooting/interpreting_hms_health_check_results.md

 - Failures due to hardware issues on individual compute nodes (alerts or warning flags set in HSM)

-It is typically safe to postpone the investigation and resolution of non-blocking failures until after the CSM installation has completed.
+It is typically safe to postpone the investigation and resolution of non-blocking failures until after the CSM installation or upgrade has completed.

 ## Known issues